 security service: processing or communication capability that is provided by a system to give a specific kind of protection to resources where these resources may reside within the system or any other system

-server-HSM: dedicated computing device, able to perform security procedures related to oneM2M service functions and integrated within M2M network infrastructure servers.
+server-HSM: dedicated computing device, able to perform security procedures related to oneM2M service functions and integrated within M2M network infrastructure servers

 security association: logical relationship between 2 nodes that are associated with a communication link.

-Security Associations are not communications links.
-Security Associations can take a number of forms but in each case they identify the nature of the security service (confidentiality, integrity, authentication or authorisation), the required algorithm and key.
+NOTE: Security Associations are not communications links.
+Security Associations can take a number of forms but in each case they identify the nature of the security service (confidentiality, integrity, authentication or authorization), the required algorithm and key.
 Security Associations can be established for single transactions (and thus their establishment can form part of the transaction itself) or for session based associations (in such instances the association is generally established independently of the individual transactions that are to be secured).

-3.2 Symbols

-None.

-3.3 Abbreviations

-None.

-3.4 Acronyms

-For the purposes of the present document, the abbreviations given in i.2[i.2] and the following apply:
+3.2 AbbreviationsFor the purposes of the present document, the abbreviations given in TR-0004 [i.2] and the following apply:

 API Application Programming Interface